checkly/theheadless.dev/blog/posts/basics-screenshots.md

 ## Clipped screenshots

-Having our screenshot limited to a smaller portion of the viewport is also possible:
+Having our screenshot limited to a smaller portion of the viewport is also possible.
+All we need to do is specify the coordinates of the top left corner of the screenshot, plus `width` and `height`.
+We then pass these options to:

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab Puppeteer
-<<< @/blog/snippets/puppeteer/basic-screenshot-clipped.js
+<<< @/blog/snippets/puppeteer/basic-screenshot-clipped.js{1-10}
 :::
 ::: tab Playwright
-<<< @/blog/snippets/playwright/basic-screenshot-clipped.js
+<<< @/blog/snippets/playwright/basic-screenshot-clipped.js{1-10}
 :::
 ::::